We spoke with Mark Kennedy, web development manager at Ulster University.

 We did a few training sessions, initially around PDFs, and they bought into the idea to help us.
 This helped get further buy-in from senior leadership because they understood what we were trying to do and why we were trying to do it.

 The government were saying that everybody needs to be WCAG compliant but we were not.
-So we needed to do something about it because if we got a tap on the shoulder, we wouldn’t have a leg to stand on.
+So, we needed to do something about it because if we got a tap on the shoulder, we wouldn’t have a leg to stand on.

 What were you doing before you got Silktide?

-“We had a product, called Funnelback, that was part of the Squizz Matrix platform which did a lot of the WCAG checks.
-It was really powerful, however it wasn’t very user-friendly so we weren’t able to give this to the content editors.
+We also have a product, called Funnelback, that was part of the Squiz platform which did a lot of the WCAG checks.
+It was really powerful, however it wasn’t very user-friendly so we weren’t able to give this to the content editors without a lot of hand-holding.

 Silktide on the other hand is very user-friendly and gives us the in-depth kind of feedback we need.
 Plus Silktide has a lot more to offer in addition to accessibility, such as the checks around content.